 The Asset Originator originates this RWA.
 The AO has a business relationship with the borrower and performs the underwriting.
 It then verifies the RWA and mints an NFT for the asset to be used as collateral on-chain.

-- The Borrower enters into a financing agreement with the SPV and asks the Asset Originator to lock its NFT in the Tinlake pool tied to the SPV.
-As the NFT is locked in Tinlake, DAI is drawn from the Tinlake pool reserve, and either directly transferred to the Borrower's wallet or the SPV's wallet, which exchanges DAI for USD and does a bank transfer to the Borrower’s bank account.
+The Borrower enters into a financing agreement with the SPV and asks the Asset Originator to lock its NFT in the Centrifuge pool tied to the SPV.
+As the NFT is locked in Centrifuge, DAI is drawn from the Centrifuge pool reserve, and either directly transferred to the Borrower's wallet or the SPV's wallet, which exchanges DAI for USD and does a bank transfer to the Borrower’s bank account.
 The SPV is set up in order to keep all financings remote and separate from the Asset Originator.
 Bankruptcy of the Asset Originator does not impact the SPV and therefore does not impact the financing.
-All financing transactions and payments are done directly between Borrowers, the SPV, and Investors and happen on-chain in Tinlake.
+All financing transactions and payments are done directly between Borrowers, the SPV, and Investors and happen on-chain in Centrifuge.
 The SPV is a pass-through entity without the aim to generate profits.
 It has no employees.
-Its sole purpose is to finance specific RWAs as underlying assets of one specific Tinlake pool.
+Its sole purpose is to finance specific RWAs as underlying assets of one specific Centrifuge pool.
 The SPV administers this pool and all its services are performed by third parties, upon instruction by the SPV, for a service fee.
-The SPV’s operations are defined in the Operating Agreement.

 Investors can join a pool and provide liquidity for assets to be financed.
 They go through the following process.